Nikhilkori03/Diabetes-Prediction-using-Streamlit/README.md

 ### Prediction of Diabetes:
 The primary objective revolves around the development and deployment of machine learning models capable of predicting the likelihood of diabetes in the specified demographic.
 This involves employing statistical methodologies to discern patterns and relationships within the data.

-### Deployment with Django:
+### Deployment with Streamlit:
 The project goes beyond the realm of model development, extending into the practical domain through the deployment of the predictive model.
-Django, a powerful web framework for Python, is utilized to create a robust and interactive platform for end-users.
+Streamlit, a powerful web framework for Python, is utilized to create a robust and interactive platform for end-users.

 #### User Interface with HTML:
 HTML is employed for structuring the user interface, ensuring a seamless and intuitive experience for individuals interacting with the deployed model.
 The web application facilitates easy input of diagnostic measurements and provides clear outputs regarding the likelihood of diabetes.